AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/recurring.md

 ## Advantages of automated workflows

 When data feeds a system rather than a person, setting up a report pipeline has several advantages.
-Instead of manually constructing and sharing a scheduled report, you can script a Report API call for more control and reliability:
+Instead of manually constructing and sharing a scheduled report, you can script a Reporting API call for more control and reliability:

 - **No human dependency**: A UI scheduled report requires someone to set it up, maintain it, and notice when it breaks.
 The API pipeline is code; it is versioned, testable, and owned by the system.

 - **Structured data delivery**: UI scheduled reports deliver a formatted file (Excel, CSV, PDF) designed for human reading.
 The API returns clean JSON that maps directly to a database table with no parsing of formatted cells, merged headers, or summary rows.

-- **Direct integration**: The Report endpoint response integrates directly into your data lake house with the same script used to run the report.
+- **Direct integration**: The Report endpoint response integrates directly into your data pipeline with the same script used to run the report.
 A UI report requires a file to be routed, then picked up, parsed, and loaded in separate steps.
 This introduces extra failure points.

 - **Programmatic control**: You can change the date range, metrics, filters, or destination in code.
 A UI report requires someone to log in and reconfigure it.

 - **Reliability and alerting**: Failures can automatically alert your team.
 A broken UI scheduled report may silently stop without notice until a dashboard is obviously stale.

-Setting up a Report API response for your data pipeline includes the following steps:
+Setting up a recurring report for a pipeline includes the following steps:

 1. [Automating token retrieval](#automating-token-retrieval): Authenticate each scheduled run with a new server-to-server access token